-Nearly $600M of Silk Road Bitcoin Hits Coinbase Prime, but Not Necessarily to Sell
+U.S. Moves $600M of Silk Road Bitcoin to Coinbase Prime, but Not Necessarily to Sell

 Bitcoin continued under pressure for the day at around $59,000.